FAQ

 + Can my team reapply next year?

 Absolutely!
-All applicants, except past Division and Grand Prize winners, are eligible to apply again.
+All applicants, except past monetary award winners, are eligible to apply again.

 + I would like to support The Next Challenge.
 How can I get involved?